 Since 2000, the economy in Ecuador has turned around drastically.
 After its financial crisis in the early ’90s, poverty rates skyrocketed, and hunger in Ecuador multiplied.
 Foreign and domestic assistance programs, coupled with sound government actions have helped create a more stable environment.
 Nonetheless, there are still plenty of Ecuadorians going without.

 In the late ’90s, a failure of Ecuador’s largest banks resulted in one of the worst economic crises in its history.
-By 2000, 64.4 percent of its citizens were living below the poverty line.
-The Ecuadorian government stepped in and took out a loan from China to help stop the bleeding, and focused on bringing the 10 percent of the Ecuadorian population who emigrated after the crisis back with a “Welcome Home” plan.
+By 2000, 64.4% of its citizens were living below the poverty line.
+The Ecuadorian government stepped in and took out a loan from China to help stop the bleeding, and focused on bringing the 10% of the Ecuadorian population who emigrated after the crisis back with a “Welcome Home” plan.
 This aided those who returned to Ecuador to start businesses, which in turn helped unemployment and poverty levels.
-At the close of 2015, those living below the poverty line in Ecuador had fallen to 23.3 percent – still nearly a quarter of the population.
+At the close of 2015, those living below the poverty line in Ecuador had fallen to 23.3% — still nearly a quarter of the population.

 Those who are most vulnerable must be helped first, as they are encountering serious health risks every single day.
-The poverty line in rural areas is at 38 percent, almost double the national average.
+The poverty line in rural areas is at 38%, almost double the national average.
 These people need access to nutritional food immediately.
-New mothers of Ecuador in these troubled areas need to be given information and assistance on what their children need in their early years to prevent this chronic malnourishment.
+New mothers in troubled areas must be given information and assistance on what their children need in their early years to prevent this chronic malnourishment.
 Then, the government can be given support, advisement, and the resources necessary to ensure that hunger in Ecuador is no longer an issue in the future.

 – Dustin Jayroe